vihar-s1/Desktop-Assistant/README.md

 3. Once setup is complete, simply run the `assistant.py` file to start using the Assistant.

     ```bash
-    python assistant.py
+    python3 assistant.py
     ```

 ### 🛠️ macOS Specific Fixes

-If you encounter the following error on MacOS:
+If you encounter the following error on macOS:

 #### @objc.python_method annotation error